knnyczr/ES6-Classes/README.md

 [Class Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/class) VS [Class Declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class)

 The `constructor` method is a special method for creating and initializing an object created with a `class`.
+There can only be one! – per class, else a syntax error.

 ## Class Expressions